Last year, the American Heart Association (AHA) published new recommendations on sugar consumption for children.

 I totally support the AHA’s reasoning behind this part of the recommendations.
 They say that because the calorie needs of this age group are lower than older children, added sugars would displace more nutritious foods, plus taste preferences begin during this time, so avoiding sugar should help little kids develop a preference for more nutritious foods.Why one RD isn't (exactly) following the @American_Heart Association's guidelines on childhood sugar consumption Click To Tweet

-As such, none of my daughter’s every day foods contain added sugar, even though it means taking extra steps like blending fruit puree into plain yogurt for her rather than buying commercial baby yogurt.
+As such, not many of my daughter’s every day foods contain added sugar, even though it means taking extra steps like blending fruit puree into plain yogurt for her rather than buying commercial baby yogurt.

 I also don’t want to become the sugar police and monitor every morsel that crosses her lips.
 Not only would this majorly stress me out, but I imagine it would lead to some tantrums when everyone else was enjoying something except for her (which, of course, would stress me out further!)